Subhadip11290157/fingertips/README.md

 which is just what we want.

 ### Problem 2:

 in drawing mode, everytime the painting began from 0,0 co-ordinate (top-left corner) giving an unwanted line joining (0,0) to the first co-ordinate of the tip of index finger.

-in drawing mode, everytime the painting began from 0,0 co-ordinate (top-left corner) giving an unwanted line joining (0,0) to the first co-ordinate of the tip of index finger.